husarion/rap2/README.md

 docker-compose up
 ```

+After containers are build, gazebo GUI should start (initialization takes a lot of time) and RAP2 will be reachable on `http://localhost:8000/`

 After you're done working with the GUI, it's good idea to disable connections for X server:

 ```